What is a Medical Thermometer?

 The Hidden Costs of Medical Thermometers

 Many hospitals don’t realise that there are hidden costs associated with traditional medical thermometers and the significant impact they can have on available budget.
-Research carried out by TriMedika shows that on average 10 contact thermometers are being disposed of in hospitals due to breakages every week2 equating to in the region of 520 devices per year.
+Research carried out by TriMedika shows that on average 10 contact thermometers are being disposed of in hospitals due to breakages or theft every week2 equating to in the region of 520 devices per year.
 Because thermometers are essential equipment, used so frequently, these cost inefficiencies can quickly add up.

 Hospitals worldwide are making the switch to non-contact medical thermometers.
 The TRITEMP™ CE marked, non-contact medical thermometer, is saving hospitals tens of thousands of pounds per year.
 TRITEMP™ requires no plastic consumables and breakage rates are negligible so significant cost savings are achieved.
 Some manufacturers report breakage and defective rates of up to 70%3.
 Hospitals may unnecessarily be replacing multiple devices when there is a more efficient alternative.